Aatricks/llmedge/README.md

 1. The application uses llama.cpp to load and execute GGUF models.
 As llama.cpp is written in pure C/C++, it is easy to compile on Android-based targets using the [NDK](https://developer.android.com/ndk).

-2. The `smollm` module uses a `llm_inference.cpp` class which interacts with llama.cpp's C-style API to execute the GGUF model and a JNI binding `smollm.cpp`.
-Check the [C++ source files here](https://github.com/shubham0204/SmolChat-Android/tree/main/smollm/src/main/cpp).
-On the Kotlin side, the [`SmolLM`](https://github.com/shubham0204/SmolChat-Android/blob/main/smollm/src/main/java/io/shubham0204/smollm/SmolLM.kt) class provides the required methods to interact with the JNI (C++ side) bindings.
+2. The `llmedge` module uses a `LLMInference.cpp` class which interacts with llama.cpp's C-style API to execute the GGUF model and a JNI binding `smollm.cpp` (name retained for binary compatibility).
+On the Kotlin side, the `SmolLM` class provides the required methods to interact with the JNI (C++ side) bindings.

 ## Technologies

 * [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) is a pure C/C++ framework to execute machine learning models on multiple execution backends.
 It provides a primitive C-style API to interact with LLMs converted to the [GGUF format](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) native to [ggml](https://github.com/ggerganov/ggml)/llama.cpp.
-The app uses JNI bindings to interact with a small class `smollm. cpp` which uses llama.cpp to load and execute GGUF models.
+The app uses JNI bindings to interact with a small class `smollm.cpp` which uses llama.cpp to load and execute GGUF models.

+## Notes

+- You may need to download vulkan sdk and set `VULKAN_SDK` environment variable for building the project.